 We need to be careful here (you’ll understand why once I explain the situation).

-I think the best way to approach this is if I present what I believe to be the facts, and then I can leave it in your capable hands to do further due diligence and decide what you want to do.
+I think the best way to approach this is to set out what I believe to be the facts, and then leave it in your capable hands to do further due diligence and decide what you want to do.
 Fair?
 Cool.

-This article on the commonslibrary.parliament.uk website states it’s not advisable to blanket ban pets in a tenancy agreement as it could be considered to be an “unfair term” and challenged under The Consumer Rights Act 2015.
-So instead, they recommend using a clause that requires the landlord’s permission if the tenant wants to keep a pet (this way the tenant doesn’t have a default right to introduce pets into the property).
+Firstly, this article on the commonslibrary.parliament.uk website states it’s not advisable to blanket ban pets in a tenancy agreement as it could be considered to be an “unfair term” and challenged under The Consumer Rights Act 2015.

 A Tenant must seek the prior written consent of the Landlord should they wish to keep pets or other animals at the Property.

-If then the tenant moves a pet in without permission, they will be breaking the terms of the tenancy and therefore potential grounds for eviction.
+If a tenant then brings a pet into the property without permission, they will be in breach of the tenancy agreement and this may provide grounds for enforcement action, including eviction.

-If your tenant asks for permission as per the clause, you can then assess the situation.
-The likelihood is though, you’ll be expected to provide a fair and reasonable reason for why you refuse the request.
-For example, it might be reasonable to refuse permission to keep a large dog in a small flat.
+If a tenant requests permission in accordance with the clause, you can then assess the situation.
+You will be expected to provide a fair and reasonable reason if you refuse the request.
+For example, it may be reasonable to refuse permission to keep a large dog in a small flat, or where it breaches the terms of a superior lease (in the case of leasehold properties).

 Tenancy agreement clauses that cover damages by pets

-In the event of any damage caused by pets, with or without any specific pet clauses, the tenant will be held liable.
-The tenant has an obligation to return the property in the same condition as they received it in (minus wear and tear).
+In the event of any damage caused by a tenant’s pet, whether or not a specific pet clause is in place, the tenant will generally be held liable.
+Tenants have an obligation to return the property in the same condition it was received in, allowing for fair wear and tear.

-Damage is damage, it doesn’t matter if it’s caused by a tenant, their friend or their dog.
-Simply, if it happens on their watch, it’s their responsibility.
+Damage is damage – it doesn’t matter if it’s caused by a tenant, a visitor, or their horse.
+Ultimately, if it occurs during the tenancy, responsibility typically rests with the tenant.
 The security deposit can be used to cover damages caused by pets.

 Tenancy agreements and professional cleaning clauses